The role of T-helper/T-suppressor ratio in the adaptive immune response: a dynamical model

-We represent the state of each T cell $i$ (active or inactive) with a variable $\sigma_i$ which takes value $1$ if $i$ is active and $0$ otherwise.
-Helper T cells get activated via reaction (\ref{eq:T_active}), i.e. when their receptors bind to an APC.
-Assuming for simplicity that T cells update their state at regular time intervals of duration $\Delta$, we have \be \sigma_i(t+\Delta)=\theta(\sum_\mu \zeta_i^\mu p_\mu(t)-Tz(t)) \ee where $\theta(x)$ is the step function, taking values $\theta(x)=0$ for $x\leq 0$ and $\theta(x)=1$ for $x>0$, $z$ is a zero-averaged random variable with suitably normalised variance, drawn from some symmetric distribution $p(z)$, which mimicks biological noise, $T$ is the noise strength, and $\zeta_i^\mu\in\{1,0\}$ indicates whether ($1$) or not ($0$) T cell $i$ can bind a cell in B clone $\mu$.
-We assume the variables $\{\zeta_i^\mu\}$ to be identically and independently distributed according to \be p(\zeta_i^\mu)=\frac{c}{N^{\gamma}}\delta_{\zeta_i^\mu,1}+ \left( 1-\frac{c}{N^{\gamma}} \right)\delta_{\zeta_i^\mu,0} \ee so that each T cell $i$ can signal an average number $\bra \sum_{\mu=1}^P \zeta_i^\mu \ket=\alpha c$ of B clones and each B clone $\mu$ can be signaled, on average, by $\bra \sum_{i=1}^N \zeta_i^\mu \ket=c N^{1-\gamma}$ T cells.
-Since the number of B cells in each clone is on average $\order{(N^{1-\gamma})}$, the choice (\ref{eq:p_zeta}) corresponds to the scenario where the number of T cells that can signal a B clone is of the same order as the number of B cells in that clone.
-Biologically, this would seem the most efficient and economical scenario, as it avoids, on the one hand, a redundancy of B cells that would not get sufficiently signaled by a comparatively small number of compatible T cells, and on the other hand, a waste of T cells in signaling a comparatively small number of B cells.
+Next, we define the statistics of the interactions between T cells and B clones (see Fig. \ref{fig:xi_mu} for a schematic representation).
+We introduce a binary variable $\xi_i^\mu\in\{1,0\}$ to indicate whether ($1$) or not ($0$) T cell $i$ can bind cells in B clone $\mu$.
+We regard the variables $\{\xi_i^\mu\}$ as random i.i.d., with distribution \be p(\xi_i^\mu)=\frac{c_\mu}{N^{\gamma}}\delta_{\xi_i^\mu,1}+ \left( 1-\frac{c_\mu}{N^{\gamma}} \right)\delta_{\xi_i^\mu,0} \ee where $c_\mu=\order{(N^0)}~\forall~\mu$, so that each B clone $\mu$ has, on average, $\bra \sum_{i=1}^N \xi_i^\mu \ket=c_\mu N^{1-\gamma}$ conjugate T cells.
+If all the T cells that react with a B clone belong to the same T clonotype, then $c_\mu N^{1-\gamma}$ is the average size of the T clonotype conjugate to B clone $\mu$, at rest.
+However, this assumption is not necessary and we admit the possibility that a B clone interacts with different T clonotypes.
+In this case the $c_\mu N^{1-\gamma}$ T cells interacting with B clone $\mu$ may belong to different T clonotypes.
+In either case, choice (\ref{eq:p_zeta}) corresponds to the scenario where the number of T cells that can signal a B clone is of the same order as the number of B cells in that clone.
+Biologically, this would seem the most plausible scaling, as it avoids, on the one hand, a redundancy of B cells that would not get sufficiently signaled by a comparatively small number of conjugate T cells, and on the other hand, a waste of T cells in signaling a comparatively small number of B cells.

-For a schematic representation of the signalling between T cells and B clones see Figure \ref{fig:xi_mu}.